ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/db_database.md

 Reloads the reference surface (mesh) of the model.
 See reload_mesh in the model for more details

 * **Parameters:**
-  -model: the model to be reloaded
+  - model: the model to be reloaded

 <a id="compolyx.DB.save"></a>